-Storm is a distributed, fault-tolerant, open-source computation system.
-You can use Storm to process data in real time with Hadoop.
+Apache Storm is a distributed, fault-tolerant, open-source computation system.
+You can use a Storm cluster to process streams of data in real time with Hadoop.
 Storm solutions can also provide guaranteed processing of data, with the ability to replay data that was not successfully processed the first time.

 Storm on HDInsight provides the following key benefits: